dynamist/subgit/README.md

 We follow the method of always suporting the latest released major version of python and two major versions back.
 This gives us backwards compatibility for about 2-3 years depending on the release speed of new python versions.

-When a new major version is incorporated, tested and validated it works as expected and that dependencies is not broken, the update for new python version support should be released with the next major version of sgit.
+When a new major version is incorporated, tested and validated it works as expected and that dependencies is not broken, the update for new python version support should be released with the next major version of subgit.
 A major python version should never be dropped in a minor version update.

-Python 2.7 is EOL and that version will not be supported at all moving forward.
+Python 2.7 is EOL and that version will not be supported moving forward.

 ## Project details